LachCrafter/LachCrafter/README.md

 ### Hiiii! 👋

-I'm LachCrafter, a passionate developer and learner based in Germany.
+I'm LachCrafter, a passionate developer and student based in Germany.

 #### 🌱 Currently Learning
 - C++/C#